georgematheos/georgematheos.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm a 4th year undergraduate at UC Berkeley studying math and computer science.
+Next fall I will begin at MIT as a PhD student in computer science.
 I do artificial intelligence research advised by [Stuart Russell](https://people.eecs.berkeley.edu/~russell/) and [Vikash Mansinghka](http://probcomp.csail.mit.edu/principal-investigator/).
 From 2020-2021, I worked full-time as a researcher at the [MIT Probabilistic Computing Project](http://probcomp.csail.mit.edu/).
 My research focuses on probabilistic programming and well-founded AI.
 For more information, see [my CV](uploads/cv.pdf).

 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/jpswalsh/academicons@1/css/academicons.min.css">